 Mr. Hazzard holds a B.A. degree from the University of Notre Dame and an MBA from the Wharton School of Business at the University of Pennsylvania.
 His thesis at Wharton, "The Behavior and Personality Characteristics of Successful Managers," was installed in the University of Pennsylvania library and served as a foundation for his 33 year business career.
-Mr. Hazzard is the recipient of the UT Dallas School of Management (SOM) Outstanding Undergraduate Teaching Award (2009-2010).
-In 2011, he received the UT Dallas President's Outstanding Teaching Award (2010-2011).
+Mr. Hazzard is a member of the honors undergraduate and MBA faculties of the School of Management (SOM) at UT Dallas.
+Mr. Hazzard was named Outstanding Undergraduate Teacher for the SOM (2009-2010).
+In 2011, he was given the President's Outstanding Teaching Award (2010-2011) for UT Dallas.
 Mr. Hazzard served on the Board of Zale Lipshy University Hospital at UT Southwestern Medical Center for 22 years prior to his retirement in 2009.